 In the 1930s, Berlin entered a new era.
 From the cosmopolitan, intellectual and traditionally “leftist” capital of the troubled Weimar Republic, Hitler and his Nazi party managed to create an imposing new world under the tight grip of a dictatorship.
 We invite you to explore how the Third Reich changed Berlin’s history forever through the famous monuments and hidden stories that survived it.

-However, as we know, the end of Hitler’s life did not mean the end of the Third Reich’s influence on history.
-From here we take a critical look at what happened next in our city’s history, and how these events were a direct result of the twelve worst years of Germany’s history.
+The former Site of the Führerbunker – The Führerbunker was Hitler’s final operational place, where he eventually ended his life, stimulating the collapse of the Third Reich and leading to the conclusion of WWII.
+From here, we take a critical look at what happened next in our city, and how these events were a direct result of the 12 worst years of Germany’s history.

 The Topography of Terror – A photographic memorial taking us through the Nazi regime and the stories that it left behind.
 Spend some time exploring and discussing the key events which took place during the 1930s and WWII period.